 “‘Davon haben wir nichts gewusst‘?
 Informationen über die Judenverfolgung und den Holocaust im Deutschen Dienst der BBC, 1938-1945.”
 Deutschsprachiger Rundfunk im Exil – Zur Rolle deutscher Emigrantinnen und Emigranten für die Rundfunkarbeit im Widerstand gegen das nationalsozialistische Deutschland (1933-1945), 17-19 February 2022, University of Gießen, Germany.

 “Tracing female war reporters of the First World War in digital newspaper archives: A transnational approach.”
-History of Digital Media and Digital Media Historiography, ECREA Communication History Section Workshop, 2-4 February 2022, University of Luxembourg.
+History of Digital Media and Digital Media Historiography, ECREA Communication History Section Workshop, 2-4 February 2022, University of Luxembourg (online participation).

 “Transnational female journalism during World War I: A case study of Annie Christitch – Irish-Serbian war reporter, nurse, and Catholic suffragist.”
 ECREA 8th European Communication Conference – Communication and Trust: building safe, sustainable and promising futures, 6-9 September 2021, online.